cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 instantiation of an oracle for constructing static DH samples; see {{BG04}} and {{Cheon06}}.
 These attacks are meant to recover (bits of) the server private key.
-Best-known attacks reduce the security of the prime-order group instantiation by log_2(Q)/2 bits, where Q is the number of `BlindEvalute` calls made by the attacker.
+Best-known attacks reduce the security of the prime-order group instantiation by log_2(Q)/2 bits, where Q is the number of `BlindEvaluate` calls made by the attacker.

 As a result of this class of attack, choosing prime-order groups with a 128-bit security level instantiates an OPRF with a reduced security level of 128-(log\_2(Q)/2) bits of security.